X (Twitter)

 Once a gateway to Jewish immigration, the Lower East Side played a key role in shaping Jewish identity in NYC.

 Visit the Tenement Museum.
-Step back in time and learn about the struggles and triumphs of Jewish immigration.
-Landmarks like Katz’s Delicatessen remain living relics of the area’s rich history.
+Step back in time and learn about the success and trials of Jewish immigrants.
+Historic sites such as Katz’s Delicatessen present living witnesses to the rich heritage of the city.

 5. Forest Hills, Queens